OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 As the behavior using the elements above is different between the browsers, either use html link or javascript to open a window (or tab), then use this configuration to maximize the cross supports:

 - For html link, add the attribute `rel="noopener noreferrer"` to every link.
-- For Javascript, use this function to open a window (or tab):
+- For JavaScript, use this function to open a window (or tab):

 ``` javascript
 function openPopup(url, name, windowFeatures){